RomandRapido/APM1110/FA2-Lansangan/LANSANGAN_ROMAND-L-FA2.md

 die coins 600 times, the relative frequency for each outcome is relatively similar to each other.

-To show the validity of the claim the they are indeed around 0.1667, here is the average of rel_freq:
+To show the validity of the claim that they are indeed around 0.1667, here is the average of rel_freq:

 ``` r